History of the Museum

 It was part of the recognizable elements of the museum. the P-47 which was parked outside, also entered the museum.
 It was actually a life-size model, made by an artist, Patrik Letouzé, and we were worried about its conservation.
 That’s why we installed it indoors, protected from the elements.
 From now on, the P-47 is highlighted in a crash scene in the middle of the Normandy countryside.
 This painting was created by several members of the museum’s team who were able to stage it with subtlety and respect for historical details.

-Roll-out of the free visitor app
+Roll-out of free smartphone visitor application

 The entire course can now be followed on a smartphone.
 Each scene has a Qr code that you just have to flash to read or listen to the description in different languages.
 The application also offers additional content for the most curious of our visitors and some small games to entertain the youngest.

-In 2023
+… 2023

 A new decoration for the “Liberated Avranches” scenography